enerqi/sublime-blog/content/blog/small-languages/index.md

 often have a conventional function e.g. `foo_init`, but there is no way to stop you creating a zeroed out value unless the type is completely opaque, e.g. hidden behind a `distinct rawptr`.

-Odin has `nil` as a value and the it's the default init value for some types.
+Odin has `nil` as a value and it's the default init value for some types.
 So does Golang.
 The [or_else operator](https://odin-lang.org/docs/overview/#or_else-expression) and the `Maybe(T)` type make it less problematic.
 Whether `MaybeT` is used much, I can't say, as the `or_return` operator can also ergonomically handle `nil` values.